 - 1. Early Distribution Penalty.
 If you are under age 591⁄2, and you receive a SIMPLE IRA distribution, then a 10% additional tax will apply unless the distribution is made on account of (i) death, (ii) disability, (iii) a series of substantially equal periodic payments (at least annual payments) made over your life expectancy or the joint life expectancy of you and your beneficiary, (iv) an IRS levy, (v) payment of unreimbursed medical expenses that exceed 7.5% of your adjusted gross income, (vi) payment of health insurance premiums after being separated from employment and while receiving unemployment compensation under a federal or state program for at least 12 weeks, (vii) certain qualified higher education expenses, (viii) expenses incurred in making a first home purchase (up to lifetime maximum of \$10,000), (ix) a qualifying rollover, (x) the timely withdrawal of an excess contribution, (xi) terminal illness, (xii) qualifying birth or adoption of a child (up to \$5,000 per birth or adoption), (xiii) qualified reservist distribution, (xiv) qualified disaster recovery distribution (up to \$22,000 per disaster), (xv) certain cases of domestic abuse (up to the lesser of \$10,000 or 50% of account), or (xvi) emergency personal expenses (up to the lesser of \$1,000 or value of account).
+The additional tax applies only to the portion of a distribution that is includable in gross income.
 The additional tax is increased from 10% to 25% if the distribution occurs within two years since you first participated in your Employer's SIMPLE IRA Plan.